How to Start an LLC in Illinois

 All Illinois LLCs are required to select a Registered Agent to represent their company.
 In other states, these agents may also be called resident agents or agents for service of process.

 You can be your own Registered Agent – or you can appoint an employee.
 Alternatively, many businesses choose to hire a Registered Agent service in Illinois.
-Both Northwest Registered Agent and ZenBusiness offer this in an affordable subscription service.
+Both ZenBusiness and Northwest Registered Agent offer this in an affordable subscription service.

 Using a professional firm offers several advantages.
 For one, it ensures that everything is handled correctly and efficiently.
 And, it protects your personal information, including your home address.